devsgnr/breadroll/docs/docs/reference/Dataframe/filter.md

 - `value: unknown` - this can be a number of data types, this is determined based on the type of filter query
 - `limit?: unknown` - this is an optional argument, used with range filters like `in between`

-This function returns `Dataframe` and it is used to filter out `Dataframe`, by checking if `key` which is the column label against a filter condition `Condition` using `value`.

 ```typescript
 const filtered: Dataframe = df.filter("salary", ">", 70000);